microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 ### NotContains

-The `NotContains` assertion method checks the field value contains the specified string.
+The `NotContains` assertion method checks the operand contains the specified string.
 This condition fails when any of the specified sub-strings are found.
+If the operand is an array of strings, this condition fails if any of the strings contain the specified string.
 Optionally a case-sensitive compare can be used, however case is ignored by default.

 The following parameters are accepted: